yashsahugtx/skype-docs/Skype/UCMA/voice-companion-sample.md

 ### User provisioning

 To use the application, users must know their PINs to authenticate themselves.
-Normally, a web site is used for setting up the PIN.
+Normally, a website is used for setting up the PIN.
 Users can also use Microsoft Skype for Business 2015 to update their PIN.
-An administrator can use PowerShell to update the PIN as well, as in the following example.
-Set-CSClientPin -identity sip:user1@contoso.com -Pin 23567 It is possible to add the ability for a user to set his or her PIN using an IM call with the application.
+An administrator can use PowerShell to update the PIN as well, as in the following example:

+`Set-CSClientPin -identity sip:user1@contoso.com -Pin 23567`

+It is possible to add the ability for a user to set his or her PIN by using an IM call with the application.
 The application can use **UserEndpoint** to update the PIN.
 It is very important for the application to authenticate the user before updating the PIN.

 ## Program design